AgileRE-2023/Journal-Database-Reviewer/README.md

 You can refer to this [User Guide](https://drive.google.com/file/d/1C1ZLIWkBTLIFC2VH31341BiJNBIf2JO9/view?usp=sharing) as a guide on how to use this application

+> [!IMPORTANT]
+> You can only do the scrapping from network that has affiliate with SCOPUS

 ## Setup Instructions

 ### 1. Create Virtual Env using python